 - Fill a pot with 2 quarts of water

 - Add the licorice root and fresh ginger

 - Bring to a boil, then reduce heat and simmer for 10 minutes

 - Pour tea through a small mesh strainer piping hot into mugs and serve (thanks Cora!)

 According to The Way of Herbs, by Michael Tierra, ginger is of great benefit to the stomach and may be taken alone or with other herbs to enhance its effectiveness.
 Licorice is good for adrenal insufficiency (although large doses will exacerbate high blood pressure) and is very soothing for lungs and digestion.
 We use it in our house to soothe a cold or sore throat.
-Or to calm down an upset tummy.
+And sometimes to calm down an upset tummy.

 Here are some of my other healthy hot drink recipes: